-- Plug the round connector end of the supplied power supply adapter into the power plug located on the lower right of the pump's rear.
-See section 0, - Logic Interface: TTL Input and Output, for a diagram of the rear of the pump.
+- ♦ Logic Interface: TTL Input and Output, for a diagram of the rear of the pump.
 Plug the other end of the power supply adapter into an appropriate electrical outlet.
 The pump will be powered when the bottom of the power switch, located on the upper right of the rear of the pump, labeled '1', is pressed.
 The red indicator on the switch is visible when the power switch is in the 'on' position.
 After power is applied to the pump, the pump's display will flash. - Next the Pumping Program can be entered.
-Before the Pumping Program can be operated, the pump needs the measurement of the inside diameter, in millimeters, of the syringe that will be loaded.
-The syringe diameter can be entered using the keypad on the front panel of the pump. - Finally, the syringe can be loaded and the pump started.
+Before the Pumping Program can be operated, the pump needs the measurement of the inside diameter, in millimeters (mm), of the syringe that will be loaded.
+The syringe diameter can be entered using the keypad on the front panel of the pump. - Finally, the syringes can be loaded and the pump started.